-In honor of International Women’s Day and Women’s History Month, throughout March we’re putting a special focus on the incredible role women researchers and scientists have played in addressing COVID-19 and creating a more equitable STEM field post-pandemic.
 At Clarivate, more than half of the colleagues in our science organization are women.
 Their achievements are invaluable to our contributions to innovation and customer success.
-See the full series here.
+Read their stories.

 In this interview, we speak with Garima Kaul, who leads Clarivate therapy and analytics expert teams in India, Mainland China and Japan.
 Earlier in her career, Garima’s research focused on increasing the bioavailability of poorly soluble drugs and reverse engineering formulations for developing generic products.
 Garima, who is based in Gurgaon, has supported many global open innovation initiatives and authored 22 articles in peer-reviewed international journals, two patent applications, a book chapter and multiple thought leadership pieces.

 How have Clarivate data and solutions been helpful in researching and understanding COVID-19?

 It is interesting – and surprising – to see how quickly pharma companies have progressed on the development of COVID-19 vaccines.
 I think one of the key factors in this was working together for a common cause, and the need to solve scientific and socio-economic challenges beyond the boundaries of company and geography.

 This kind of mindset can really drive industry innovation, as it encourages tapping into a very large pool of intellect.
 At Clarivate, we took a similar approach when working with our clients on COVID-19 related initiatives, bringing together diverse experts across therapy domains, analytics and research to develop the best solutions.